 The Halloween traditions began with the Irish and Scottish Immigrants who carried it over to North America in the nineteenth century.
 United Kingdom and other western countries joined the scary bandwagon in the late twentieth century.

-The origins of Halloween stem from an ancient Celtic festival known as Samhain (pronounced “sah-win”), a celebration at the end of the harvest season in Gaelic culture when pagans would take stock of supplies and prepare for winter.
-These people believed that on October 31, the hazy lines between the worlds of the living and the dead would overlap and the deceased would come back to life and cause sickness and damage crops.
+The origins of Halloween stem from an ancient Celtic festival known as Samhain (pronounced “sah-win”).
+This was a celebration at the end of the Gaelic harvest season when Pagans would take stock of supplies and prepare for winter.
+These people believed that on October 31, the hazy lines between the worlds of the living and the dead would overlap.
+The deceased would come back to life causing sickness and damage to crops.
 The festival would frequently involve bonfires with masks and costumes worn in an attempt to appease or mimic the evil spirits.

 Trick-or-treating, is an activity in which children proceed from house to house in costumes, asking for treats such as sweets with the question, “Trick or treat?”
-Trick-or-treating bears resemblance to the late medieval practice of “souling,” when the poor people of Ireland and Britain would go from door to door on Hallowmas (November 1), receiving food in return for prayers for the dead on All Souls Day (November 2).
+Trick-or-treating bears resemblance to the late medieval practice of ‘souling.’
+This was when the poor people of Ireland and Britain would go from door to door on Hallowmas (November 1), receiving food in return for prayers for the dead, on All Souls Day (November 2).

 What About the Bats?

 Bats have long been associated with horror, and Halloween is no different.
 In the dark past, the Celt bonfires of All Hallows Eve, would attract all sorts of bugs, which would then attract bats.
 The folklore surrounding bats as the harbingers of death stems from mythology , which states that a male in the family will die if a bat settles in the house but if it flies around the room, then a female will succumb to an untimely end.

 Match Maker Halloween